Enrollment and Attendance FAQs

 Any student in grades K-12 who resides in Utah is eligible for full-time enrollment.
 Through the Public Education Online option, individual, tuition-free online courses are also available to any Utah high school student, statewide, who is currently attending either a public school within his or her resident district, a private school, or a state-approved charter school.
 Students who are home schooled may also enroll.

-Can I enroll my child in both the Utah Virtual Academy and another school?
+Can my child take courses with Utah Virtual Academy while enrolled in another school?

 How many of my children can I enroll in the Utah Virtual Academy?